Healthy Cowboy Cookies Recipe

 Ingredients Needed For Cowboy Cookies

-• Oats.
-Rolled oats are perfect for that chewy cowboy texture.
-Quick oats will work, but the cookies will be softer.
+• Rolled oats.
+Old-fashioned oats add texture and chewiness.
+Quick oats can work, but the texture will be softer.

 • Salt.
-A pinch balances the sweetness and enhances all the flavors.
+Essential for balancing the sweetness and bringing out the flavors.

 How I Make Cowboy Cookies

 1. Mash the banana.
-Use a fork to mash your ripe banana in a medium bowl until smooth.
+Use a fork to mash your ripe banana in a large bowl until smooth.

 cowboy-cookies-recipe-3